neithere/doqu/doc/index.rst

-Easy data modeling with Docu
+Easy data modeling with Doqu
 ============================

-`Docu` is a lightweight Python framework for document databases.
+`Doqu` is a lightweight Python framework for document databases.
 It provides a uniform API for modeling, validation and queries across various kinds of storages.